larytet/binlog/README.md

 	ok  	binlog	5.324s

-Linux only.
-Relies on the fact the strings in Go are located in the same ELF file segment.
 The performance of the API is on par ("just" 3-4x slower) with C++ binary logs like https://github.com/PlatformLab/NanoLog For example, a call to a method returning two values costs ~2ns in Golang.
 Golang does not inline functions often.
 The original idea is https://github.com/ScottMansfield/nanolog/issues/4